Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Introduction

 \section{Introduction}

-Reinforcement learning (RL) for linear quadratic (LQ) control problems has been one of the most active fields in RL.
-The literature is rich and growing with recent surges of interests in RL from both the control and the machine learning communities.
-Studies on LQ-RL problems can be roughly summarized into three different categories, similar to their counterparts from control problems: the discounted setting, the ergodic setting, and the episodic setting.
+Reinforcement learning (RL) for linear quadratic (LQ) control problems has been one of the most active areas for both the control and the reinforcement learning communities.
+Over the last few decades, significant progresses have been made in the discrete-time setting.